Alcohol & College Life

 How do substances affect the body?
 At what point is someone impaired?

-- Understand the effects of alcohol, tobacco, and marijuana use on major organs and systems of the body, including the impact on adolescent development
+- Understand the effects of alcohol, tobacco, and cannabis use on major organs and systems of the body, including the impact on adolescent development

 - Using the Epidemiological Model to explore differences based on external and internal characteristics of individuals